HantosNorbert/Raymarching-in-Jack/README.md

 ![my SDF](media/mySDF.png)

-*My signed distance function visualized.
-Darker pixel means bigger distance from the camera*
+*Using the SDF we can visualize distances from the camera in the direction of the individual pixels.
+Darker pixel means bigger distance*

 &nbsp;